-Communication is essential in order to control certain aspects of our lives.
-Students with significant disabilities will need support in attaining control and asserting themselves as much as possible.
-Ensuring that a student can communicate effectively allows them to take on a greater role when planning for their education or future.
+Communication is essential to control certain aspects of our lives.
+Students with significant disabilities will need support in attaining power and asserting themselves as much as possible.
+Ensuring that a student can communicate effectively allows them to take on a more significant role when planning for their education or future.

 Learning and literacy

 We learn by interacting with others who have knowledge and particular skills.
 Teachers guide students so they may gain the necessary skills by practicing these in a variety of settings.
-Success “depends on their ability to effectively communicate [with each other].
+Success depends on their ability to communicate [with each other] effectively.

-Students benefit from being in an inclusive setting because of the consistent and ongoing interactions they have with non-disabled peers on a daily basis.
-“They are surrounded by competent communicative partners who serve as role models, and can learn to interact with [non-disabled] students on a daily basis (Carter et al, 2009).
+Students benefit from being in an inclusive setting because of the consistent and ongoing interactions they have with non-disabled peers daily.
+“They are surrounded by competent communicative partners who serve as role models and can learn to interact with [non-disabled] students on a daily basis" (Carter et al, 2009).
 Downing & Falvey, 2015

 Building meaningful relationships

-Downing & Falvey explain that building meaningful relationships can reduce the sense of isolation and loneliness, help build positive self-esteem, and create a valuable support system that students with significant disabilities can rely on.
-Communicative interactions can facilitate building and maintaining relationships and reduce dependency, social isolation, regardless of the fact they may have other disabilities.
+Downing & Falvey explain that building meaningful relationships can reduce the sense of isolation and loneliness, help develop positive self-esteem, and create a valuable support system that students with significant disabilities can rely on every day.
+Communicative interactions can facilitate building and maintaining relationships and reduce dependency, social isolation, even though they may have other disabilities.
 Students with significant disabilities will require specific instructional support to facilitate positive interactions with peers without disabilities.